From the Classroom to the Red Carpet: Inside My ESPN Journey.

 I didn’t just get invited to the ESPY Awards I built my way into the room.

 Being invited to attend the ESPY Awards was a surreal experience one I will always remember.
+It was truly an amazing event to be apart of.
 More importantly, I was able to experience and observe it through the lens of a media voice.

-Becoming the first student from the University of San Francisco Sport Management program to walk the red carpet at such a high profile event reflects the power of strategic networking, perseverance, and the blueprint I committed to from day one.
+Becoming the first student from the University of San Francisco Sport Management program to walk the red carpet at such a high profile event is a testament to the power of strategic networking, perseverance, and the blueprint I committed to from day one.

 But the real story isn’t just about being there, it’s about how I got there.

-His intensity reminded me of Jon Gruden, the coach who led the Tampa Bay Buccaneers to a Super Bowl, relentless, demanding, and always on you.
+His intensity reminded me of Jon Gruden, a NFL football coach known for his fiery demeanor who led the Tampa Bay Buccaneers to a Super Bowl.
+Professor Cellini was relentless, demanding, and always on your head.
+Every class session felt like a episode from Hard Knocks.
+You always had to be locked in during his class.

 Professor Cellini has a teaching style that pushed you to be comfortable being uncomfortable.
 He constantly challenged students, eliminating bad habits like saying “umm,”while public speaking and demanding a level of presence and accountability I had never seen before from a professor.